TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/DataModel.md

 ![Conceptual Model](../images/conceptual_model.png)

-*Diagram shows a rough conceptual model of proposed facts and dimensions*
+*Diagram shows a conceptual model of proposed facts and dimensions*

 **Notes of interest:**